jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 }
 # March 25
-- Im just gonna read some documentation on angular routing for awhile and look at tour of heroes example on angular.io
+- Im just gonna read some documentation on angular routing for awhile and look at tour of heroes example on angular.io -Created heroDetails component
+-hero details component working and I'm able to be routed from hero list to it.
+Still haven't displayed the specific information for each hero though
+-add link to top of hero-details.html so you can go back to heroes list by clicking on it